Low-Light Shadow Imaging using Quantum-Noise Detection with a Camera

 It is easy to see that in the limit of the small photon number $\bar N \ll 1$, the two methods perform equally well in the case of vanishing dark noise; however, if the dark noise becomes comparable with the average photon number, the advantage of the quantum noise-based measurement becomes more obvious.

-To reconstruct the image of the object, we calculate a transmission map $T(\vec{x})$, where $\vec{x}$ is the position of the detection area, traditionally calculated as a ratio of the average photon numbers in probe ($\bar{N_p}$) and reference ($ \bar{N_r}$) beams:

-However, if the recorded images are overwhelmed by the dark noise, the resulting transmission maps are very noisy, as shown in Fig.~\ref{fig:concept}.
-At the same time, we can produce a better quality transmission map from the quantum noise measurements, since our detection method, reduces the detrimental effect of the dark noise.
-We can connect the measured field variance, $V(\vec{x})$ to the object transmission, $T(\vec{x})$ (see Ref. \cite{Bennink_Boyd_PhysRevA} and supplementary materials for detailed derivations):
+With our method, we can produce a quality transmission map from the quantum noise measurements and avoid the detrimental effect of the dark noise.
+We connect the measured field variance, $V(\vec{x})$ to the object transmission, $T(\vec{x})$ (see Ref. \cite{Bennink_Boyd_PhysRevA} and supplementary materials for detailed derivations):

-where $\mathcal{O}(\vec{x}) = \int_A u_{\mathrm{LO}}u_{SqV}^{*}\mathrm{d}A$ is the overlap between the spatial modes of the local oscillator, $u_{\mathrm{LO}}$, and the squeezed vacuum mode, $u_{SqV}$, and $A$ is the detection area at location $\vec{x}$.
+where $\mathcal{O}(\vec{x}) = \int_A u_{\mathrm{LO}}u_{SqV}^{*}\mathrm{d}A$ is the overlap between the spatial modes of the local oscillator, $u_{\mathrm{LO}}$, and the squeezed vacuum mode, $u_{SqV}$, and $A$ is the pixel at location $\vec{x}$.
 For the reference beam, where the object is removed, we assume $T=1$ everywhere.
-For the mode-matched local oscillator and quantum probe, we arrive at the following expression of the transmission map using measured quadrature noise variance $V_p$ and $V_r$ in the probe and reference beams, correspondingly:
+For the mode-matched local oscillator and quantum probe, we arrive at the following expression of the transmission map using measured quadrature noise variance $V_p$ and $V_r$ in the probe and reference beams, respectively:

 Note that our method of transmission calculation is agnostic to the choice of the squeezed or anti-squeezed quadrature.
 In this experiment, we work with anti-squeezed quadrature, since it is more robust to the optical losses.